-- Easier to modify due to open Stock Android system with no locks in place.
+- Easier to modify due to the open Stock Android system with no locks in place.

 - Android updates are usually limited or non-existent.

-- Limited customer support since most are distributed from China companies.
+- Limited customer support since most is distributed from China companies.

 - Remote control experience is less than optimal.

 - Netflix & Amazon Prime apps usually don’t stream in High Definition quality.
 This may be the case for other paid premium services as well.

 - Most applications that you install aren’t designed for remote control.

 NOTE: If you are having issues with your device, a simple Reset is a great way to alleviate any problems you may be experiencing.

 How To Choose An Android TV Box